ruocwang/dpo-diffusion/README.md

+---

-# Known Limitations and Related Work
+## Known Limitations and Followup Works

 We position DPO-Diff as an experimental attempt to solve prompt optimization prollem for diffusion models under search-based paradigm, and we expect many limitations for this preliminary work.
 Below are two areas we identified while exploring DPO-Diff, which leads to some follow-up papers:

 We position DPO-Diff as an experimental approach to address prompt optimization problems for diffusion models within a search-based framework.
 As preliminary work, it comes with several limitations.
 Here are two specific areas we've explored while working on DPO-Diff, leading to subsequent research:

-## How does negative prompt work in text-to-image generation?
+### How does negative prompt work in text-to-image generation?

 Negative Prompts are widely adopted in practical applications of diffusion models.
 While DPO-Diff has shown that optimizing these prompts can enhance image generation, the mechanism behind their effectiveness remains unclear.